AliSoftware/alisoftware.github.io/_posts/2016-03-30-pattern-matching-2.md

     url: http://swift.gg/2016/04/27/pattern-matching-2/
 ---

-In [the previous article](http://alisoftware.github.io/swift/pattern-matching/2016/03/27/pattern-matching-1/), we saw the basics of pattern matching using `switch` on `enums`.
+In [the previous article](/swift/pattern-matching/2016/03/27/pattern-matching-1/), we saw the basics of pattern matching using `switch` on `enums`.
 But what about using `switch` with anything other than `enum` types?

+This post is part of an article series.
+You can read all the parts here: [part 1](/swift/pattern-matching/2016/03/27/pattern-matching-1/), [part 2](/swift/pattern-matching/2016/03/30/pattern-matching-2/), [part 3](/swift/pattern-matching/2016/04/24/pattern-matching-3/), [part 4](/swift/pattern-matching/2016/05/16/pattern-matching-4/)
+{: .note }

 ## Pattern matching with tuples